mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 !!! note
     The visual element of a list is called *delegate*.
 For every data item of the `model` (in this case, for every number between 0 and 9), a delegate will be created.

-The code looks good so far, I'll just make a small change: the delegate will likely get more complex later, so to make easier to read, I'll move it out into a separate `Component`:
+The code looks good so far, I'll just make a small change: the delegate will likely get more complex later, so to make it easier to read, I'll move it out into a separate `Component`:

 ```qml hl_lines="14"
 import QtQuick 2.0